Blog Archives

 The other potential risks of gentian violet are mouth ulcers and a possible increased risk of cancer.
 But that’s based on a study of ingestion of large amounts by mice.
 Honestly, if I had it to do again, I would still use gentian violet for nipple yeast.

-Now, B-chlor isn’t actually evil, necessarily.
+Now, BAC isn’t actually evil, necessarily.
 It’s used as a preservative in cosmetics and in anti-bacterial wipes.
-Hell, if you’ve ever given a urine sample, you have probably smeared B-chlor all over your naughty bits.
+Hell, if you’ve ever given a urine sample, you have probably smeared BAC all over your naughty bits.
 And since many people have used GSE without ill effects (beyond a bitter taste and the possibility of dry, peely skin), I wouldn’t be averse to using it myself if I ever got nipple yeast again.
-I really don’t like that the manufacturers are getting away with fooling people, but look at my previous yeast post - it feels like rubbing your nipples with broken glass.
+I really don’t like that the manufacturers are getting away with fooling people, but look at my previous yeast post – it feels like rubbing your nipples with broken glass.
 For me, I’d hold my nose and use GSE since it makes that go away – quickly, for both me and my nursling, without having to get a prescription and explain to the doctor why Nystatin doesn’t work and how much Fluconazole you really need to prescribe, and so on.
 But I do think moms deserve to know the real story before they decide whether to use it.

 So there you go, two wildly popular crunchy alternative yeast treatments, that aren’t really that crunchy.
 But I’d still use them!